StanDarius24/PAD-SpringBoot-Angular/README.md

 The project is going to be build with the following technologies/programming languages:

-* Gradle - build tool
+* Maven - build tool
 * Java / Springboot - backend
 * React or Angular - frontend
 * MySQL - database